 - Chair of the firm’s transactional Intellectual Property practice.
 Her experience includes auditing and evaluating client data security policies, drafting website privacy policies, negotiating cloud computing agreements from both the vendor and customer perspectives, and providing support in the aftermath of a data breach, including compliance with breach-notification laws.

 - Two Brussels-based partners are members of the European Privacy Association (EPA), a pan-European network of privacy, data protection and security experts, which works closely with the EU institutions.
 These partners both have experience in all privacy-related issues involving national data protection authorities and EU institutions, as well as broad experience in regulatory issues such as cloud computing, data transfers, coordination with foreign discovery or antibribery teams, interactions with intellectual property rights, re-use of public sector information, employee monitoring, and privacy audits.

 - A London-based partner with extensive experience in European regulatory issues, including data protection and security; cross-border data transfer; privacy; encryption; export controls; technology and EU public procurement regulations.
 One recent focus has been on technology transfer and regulation in the banking and financial markets sectors.

 - Chair of the firm’s Supply Chain practice, an experienced data privacy and security lawyer, who routinely counsels clients on protective measures to employ in the construction of policies and critical contracts in order to prevent security breaches, investigations, lawsuits and similar harmful events.
 He focuses on a variety of matters, including data storage, cloud computing and social-media risks and has particular knowledge of the Payment Card Industry Data Security Standards.

-- Five members who hold either the CIPP/U.S. or CIPP/E certification as
+- Seven members who hold either the CIPP/U.S. or CIPP/E certification as

 Certified Information Privacy Professionals from the International